 Twitter can reach out to a completely separate audience from your poster or your van.
 Twitter can grab the attention of people that have never even thought of looking for you.

-How do I sign up to Twitter?
+How do I sign-up for Twitter?

 If you already have a Twitter account you can skip this section, but there is useful information here on Twitter names.